Bishopsbourne: Amenities

 Bishopsbourne's church, St Mary's, is one of the Church of England, and contains notable 14th-century wall paintings.
 It is listed in the highest grading of the national system at Grade I.

 A pub trades in Bishopsbourne, The Mermaid Inn, which was built in 1861 and previously called the Lion's Head.

 History

 In 1844 an excavation at Bourne Park in the civil parish (and always in the village's boundaries) revealed Iron Age remains.

 Mozart visited Bourne Park House in 1765 when it was owned by Sir Horatio Mann.
-Mann was a cricket patron and a number of top-class cricket matches were held at Bourne Paddock, a ground he built in the park.
+Mann was a cricket patron and a number of top-class cricket matches were held at Bishopsbourne Paddock, a ground he built in the park.
 10 buildings in the village are listed in the National Heritage List for England and a wall.

 On 30 August 1940, a Spitfire piloted by Sgt J I Johnson was shot down and crashed near Bishopsbourne.
 He was killed in the crash.